elfarahma/ml_process-main/README.md

 {'res': array([0.60120381]), 'error_msg': ''}

-# Conclusion and References

 ## Conclusion
 - After conducting training and evaluation sessions with three regression models, it was found that the Random Forest Regressor model performed the best with the SMOTE method for handling data imbalance.
-The model training with hyper-parameter tuning showed better performance in MSE and R-square metrics
+The model training with hyper-parameter tuning showed better performance in MSE and R-square metrics compared to those without tuning.
+However, the training time increased significantly.

+- Outliers in this dataset are closely related to the "continent" feature.
+Classifying regions into continental categories is a simplification of country categories.
+However, this simplification can be considered too simple and not representative.
+The continent feature in the Europe category shows that 70% of the data is in the high HDI range but is not normally distributed and leans (skews) to the right.
+This indicates outliers on the left side.
+A similar situation is also shown in the relationship between continent feature and EF per capita value, where all categories tend to lean to the left.

+- For model development and performance improvement, narrowing the scope of the ML model in this project is necessary.
+The scale should be reduced from a "world" scale to a "region" scale, such as Southeast Asia, Central Europe, North Africa, etc. This way, the characteristics of a country can be better captured, but the number of classes is not too large.

+## References

+Shropshire, A. (2019).
+HDI vs Ecology Plotly.
+Github. [https://github.com/as6140/hdi_v_ecology_plotly_blog](https://github.com/as6140/hdi_v_ecology_plotly_blog)